oznogon/gattaibushido-public/rules/02_pilots.md

 Once a player has chosen the Red playbook, let the others pick as they will.
 After each Pilot player has chosen a playbook, put the unused ones away.
 You should now go through the playbooks' instructions step by step as a team.
 Many of them will involve other players at the table, and they work best if everyone moves through them at the same pace.

+Everyone should take care to note all of their derived stats, like Hand Size, Buffers, Charges, and so on.
+Instructions on these are included in your playbooks!

 ## Step 4 (FINAL): Round Out the Team